zoltan977/AngularWebshop/README.md

 ## Demo

-You can test the running upplication on this [demo](https://angular-webshop.onrender.com) link.
+You can test the running application on this [demo](https://angular-webshop.onrender.com) link.

 ## Tech-stack: